LLNL/Silo/docs/Chapter2-Section2.md

   in your application.

-  Note that you can find an example of its use in the Silo source release "tests" directory in the source file "bcastopen_test. c"
+  Note that you can find an example of its use in the Silo source release "tests" directory in the source file "bcastopen_test.c"

 ---